LMS-Community/slimserver-platforms/Docker/README.md

   - docker-compose-logrotate.yml
 ```

-copy docker-compose-logrotate.yml and the entire logrotate directory to the directory that currently contains your docker-compose.yml.
+copy docker-compose-logrotate.yml then the entire logrotate directory to the directory that currently contains your docker-compose.yml.

 Edit the docker-compose-logrotate.yml file to correctly point to your logs files.